What Are Eye Floaters?

 These shapes float across your vision as you move your eye around.
 If you try to look at the floater(s) it may seem like they are darting away.
 Many people can ignore them but for some, they can become very frustrating.

 Some persons may not even notice they have them until they become more prominent or numerous, whilst others may not notice these until there are numerous or more prominent.

 What Causes Eye Floaters?

 The vitreous (a clear and gel-like transparent structure that fills the space in the middle of the eye) liquefies as we get older and the collagen fibres that form it, tend to clump together and float in the resulting fluid.
 These clusters of fibres can cast shadows on your retina which you see as floaters.

 In most cases, floaters do not require treatment.
 However, in some cases and especially in cases of sudden onset, they may be a sign of Posterior Vitreous Detachment (PVD).

-PVD becomes more common as we age or can appear at an earlier age in short-sighted people or after cataract surgery or trauma.
+PVD becomes more common with age, however they can also appear in earlier age with short sightedness, cataract surgery or trauma.

-Any patient who experiences a sudden onset of floaters (or they become more numerous or intrusive), flashes of light or a shadow in their visual field, should be examined as soon as possible by an Ophthalmologist, ideally a Vitreoretinal Surgeon.
+Any patient who experiences a sudden onset of floaters (or they become more numerous or intrusive), flashes of light or a shadow in their visual field, should be examined as soon as possible by a Vitreoretinal Specialist.